So you’ve done it. You went on to the free trial page, signed up, and now you’re all set for your first BJJ class… or

 Brazilian Jiu Jitsu (BJJ) descends from its Japanese predecessor Judo.
 The showing of respect plays a significant role in Japanese culture and this is also apparent in BJJ.
 Before entering the training area, you are to bow as a sign of respect for the sanctuary you are entering.
-You are to repeat this whenever leaving/coming back to the mat.
+Repeat this whenever leaving/coming back to the mat.
 Bowing also occurs at the beginning of the class, when your instructor bows to greet the students, and they bow back before the warm-up begins.
 Lastly, before the session is completely finished, you will once again bow to each one of your teammates.

 5 Warm up

 The warm-up is an essential part of BJJ training.
 Preparing your body for the load that you will be putting on your body is important.
 Some of the activities in the warm-up consist of general stretching, light cardio (jogging) and bodyweight exercises.

 Tip: Don’t worry if some of the drills seem impossible!
 We’ve all been there.
 Give it time and try your best.
 You’ll be rolling over your shoulders backwards and mastering the standup technique in no time.

 7 Technique with partner

 Practising techniques with your partner is a great way to get to grips with new techniques.
 However, rolling allows you to attempt to execute the technique in a simulated fight scenario.
 You’ll pair up with a partner and, when told to, commence ‘rolling’.
 Before you engage with your partner, make sure to slap palms and bump the fist of the same hand.

 Tip: You will be simulating a controlled fight scenario with a partner.
 As controlled as it is, people are people, and injuries may happen.
 Do yourself a giant favour, both for your bank balance and your aesthetic appeal by buying a decent mouthguard to protect your teeth.